How to Make an Origami Crane | Written

 After making one, share a photo of your paper crane origami with us on our Facebook Page.
 We’d love to see it.
 Also, learn how to make an Origami Paper Boat here.

-If you want more decor crafting ideas, be sure to see DIY Wood Slice Photo Transfer and Summer and Sea Wine Glass Candle Holders.
+If you want more decor crafting ideas, be sure to see DIY Wood Slice Photo Transfer and Wine Glass Candle Holders.

 Origami is a hobby that has been around for hundreds of years.
 It can be enjoyed by the young and old alike.
 There are easy patterns and complex patterns.
 It can be fun no matter your level of expertise.